Carancahua Bay

-Carancahua Bay is a northern extension of Matagorda Bay located in Jackson and Matagorda counties in Texas, United States.
-It is oriented from the southeast to the northwest but meanders as it reaches the north to the confluence with Carancahua Creek.
-Generally slender, it is only about 1 mi in width north of its circular mouth.
+Carancahua Bay is a northern extension of Matagorda Bay located in Jackson and Calhoun counties in Texas, United States.
+It is oriented from the southeast to the northwest but meanders as it reaches the north to the confluence with Carancahua Creek watershed.
+Generally slender, Carancahua Bay is only about 1 mi in width north of its circular mouth.

-The bay serves as a nursery for shrimp and as an ecosystem for diverse species of birds and fish.
-Shrimp farms have been established inland to circumvent restrictions on the bay.
-The area close to shore is prone to flooding, and can sometimes accumulate large populations of mosquitos.
-As a consequence, no major settlements have been founded on the bay.
-However, the small communities of Port Alto and Carancahua have been established on the western and eastern shores, respectively.
+This shallow bay serves as a nursery bay for shrimp and as an ecosystem for diverse species of birds and fish.
+Commercial Fish farms have been established on the east shore.
+The small communities of Port Alto, Cape Carancahua POA Community, Boca Chica POA Community, and Carancahua Community have been established on the western and eastern shores.
+Two other small communities, El Campo Beach Community and Schicke Point Community, are located on the south-west shore near the mouth of the Carancahua Bay.

 History

 The name Carancahua derives from the term that formerly referred to the Karankawa Indians, who resided on its shores.

 Texas' Spanish Royal Governor, Martín de Alarcón was the first documented European to tour the bay while exploring Matagorda Bay with Tejas guides in 1718.
 During the expedition, two Karankawa Indians were spotted near the bay going about their daily lives and were frightened at the sight of Alarcón and his men.
 They quickly swam across the bay despite the guides' signal to them that Alarcón meant no harm.
 The next day, the Indians came ashore from a sixteen-passenger canoe (which could hold 4 men, 4 women and 8 children) and notified the Tejas guide that they wished for Alarcón and his men to leave.
 As a peace offering, Alarcón presented the Indians with tobacco and clothing on behalf of the Spanish crown, which they accepted.
 In exchange, the Indians offered Alarcón dried fish, and directed him toward the former French fort of St. Louis, believing Alarcón wanted to establish a colony on the bay.
 Alarcón declared the bay for Spain, but did not establish a permanent settlement.

 Only a handful of settlements have been established on the bay.
 The town of Carancahua first formed as a small collection of cabins that were used in the 1880s as a stop for mail between Texana and Matagorda.
 However, the bay's propensity for flooding and malaria prevented growth.
 In fact, the bay was notorious for its swarms of mosquitos that would fly from the Colorado River delta, and documented by a late 19th-century rancher: